securestate/king-phisher-plugins/client/clockwork_sms/README.md

 ClockWork API with credits (https://www.clockworksms.com/)
 ```

+### Installing

-### Use King Phisher Plugin Manager to install and enable plugin
+- [ ] Use King Phisher Clients plugin manager to install and enable

-- [ ] Download plugin
-- [ ] Move plugin to: `/opt/king-phisher-plugins/client/`
-- [ ] Configure plugin `(refer to Deployment & Configuration below)`
+>It is recommended that end users implementing this plugin run the King Phisher Client in debug mode before testing the plugin. `DEBUG` is accomplished by inserting `-L DEBUG` onto the execution command.

 ## Running the tests

 In order to test if clockwork_sms.py is operational, we must send out a phishing attempt.
 Within the following King Phisher Client tabs: `Send Messages -> Configuration -> Target Information.` Once within the target information field, enter the number in which you want to target.
 Once the proper information is inputted, we need to change to the `Send` tab within the King Phisher Client.
 Once there we can send our phishing attempt out.

-It is recommended that end users implementing this plugin run the King Phisher Client in debug mode before testing the plugin. `DEBUG` is accomplished by inserting `-L DEBUG` onto the execution command.

 Once `DEBUG` logging has been enabled, send out the phishing attempt and keep an eye on the `DEBUG` logging.
 If you see any `WARNING` within the log, check your configurations and begin the README process again.